Horseshoe Bay, West Vancouver: History

 The indigenous Squamish people of the area called the bay Ch’ax̱áy̓, meaning "sizzling waters", because they observed salmon pushing schools of herring to the surface, giving the appearance of bubbling or sizzling water.

-Howe Sound (Átl'ka7tsem) was later charted in 1909 by an Admiralty Survey Expedition, which, upon seeing the white weathered cliffs of the peninsula's tip south of Horseshoe Bay, named the area "White Cliff Point".
+Howe Sound was later charted in 1909 by an Admiralty Survey Expedition, which, upon seeing the white weathered cliffs of the peninsula's tip south of Horseshoe Bay, named the area "White Cliff Point".
 An existing settlement there was also given the name White Cliff City.
 In the late 1930s, Colonel Albert Whyte, one of the sponsors of the expedition, purchased a large amount of land in the area and persuaded the Pacific Great Eastern Railway (present-day BC Rail) to adopt the name Whytecliff – an intentional misspelling of White Cliff – as the official name of the settlement on December 7, 1937.
 Whyte was thus able to memorialize himself until July 28, 1945, when the community elected to adopt the present name of Horseshoe Bay, on account of the adjacent bay's horseshoe shape.